S9R0H/Mombasa-Port/README.md

   [CodeSandbox](https://codesandbox.io/) which will not require anything to install.
 - For any of the above, make sure you have an IDE ready to start coding.

+## Assignments

+The two parts with assignments can be found in the folders `databases` and `mombasa-port`.
+Good luck!

 ## Handing in

-When you are done with both parts, please hand in your assignment by putting all your source files (.sql, .java/.js/.ts), so not just the answers, in one .zip file and emailing it to:
+A few minutes before time runs out (11:30 CET), start handing in your work by putting all the source files (.sql, .java/.js/.ts), so not just the answers, in one .zip file and emailing it to:
 [engineering-internships@carepay.com](engineering-internships@carepay.com)